pimoroni/piglow/README.md

 **Jason Barnett** has put together a great Python class and a load of samples: https://github.com/Boeeerb/PiGlow

-**Ben Leb** has forked Jasons project and tidied up the code a bit while adding gamma correction: https://github.com/benleb/PyGlow
+**Ben Lebherz** has forked Jasons project and tidied up the code a bit while adding gamma correction: https://github.com/benleb/PyGlow

 More information
 ----------------